ehmicky/modern-errors/docs/plugins.md

 #### Separate options

-`modern-errors` provides with a consistent pattern for options, which enables options to be:
+`modern-errors` provides with a consistent pattern for options which enables them to be:

 - Passed [at multiple stages](../README.md#plugin-options)
 - Validated as soon as users pass them